Looking for a free property development business plan template? Here's what to do!

-A description of the development: you should talk about the location of the development the current state of the of the site, you know, is it a bare piece of land?
+A description of the development: you should talk about the location of the development the current state of the site, you know, is it a bare piece of land?
 Is it a rundown property, that kind of thing?
 What's the scope of the development?
 What are you actually going to do to the to the site or the building?

 And you know, a picture is worth a thousand words.
 So have have some photos in there if possible as well that will really help people imagine or see exactly what is being dealt with here.